hipe/tmx/lib/skylab/tan-man/doc/issues/008-the-treetop-load-DSL-narrativing.md

 ## :#the-shell-narrative

-this class was originally called "Joystick" and later evolved into [#hl-078] what we now know as the popular Shell/Kernel pattern. what follows is the original text back from when it was called "Joystick" but with the term search-and-replace'd.
+this class was originally called "Joystick" and later evolved into what we now call the [#bs-035] Shell/Kernel pattern. what follows is the original text back from when it was called "Joystick" but with the term search-and-replace'd.